Taniec z gwiazdami season 23

 The 23nd season of Taniec z gwiazdami, the Polish edition of Dancing with the Stars, started on 13 September 2019.
 This is the tenth season aired on Polsat.
 Paulina Sykut-Jeżyna and Krzysztof Ibisz returned as host and Iwona Pavlović, Michał Malitowski and Andrzej Grabowski returned as judges.
 Ola Jordan did not return as a judge.

+On 22 November, Damian Kordas and his partner Janja Lesar were crowned the champions.